udu3324/Hacker-UI-v8.4/README.md

 # Hacker-UI-v8.4 (beta)
-It is a fun game i made, a clicker game.
+(moved to clickerBoard) It is a fun game i made, a clicker game.
 It can be a competitive game, a joke, a troll, a cps measuring device, and more.

 # Requirements
 Make sure you have JDK 8 or above.